 Alice Perrers seemed like a good person to start with, because she is so interesting and not your typical heroine.
 She first came to my attention a few years ago when I read The People’s Queen by Vanora Bennett.
-I was struck at how she had managed to climb up from obscurity to being the most important and wealthy lady in the land, but also how she was frustrating in her greed and lack of awareness in needing to charm people around her.
+I was struck by how Alice had managed to climb up from obscurity to being the most important and wealthy lady in the land, but also how she was frustrating in her greed and lack of awareness in needing to charm people around her.
 You wanted to root for her, as is natural for the protagonist, but at times it was difficult to support her.
 Now, of course, this is a work of fiction, but it certainly sparked my interest in her.

 Alice Perrers came from obscure origins, and as is common for medieval women – even of high status – we are not completely certain when she was born, or to whom.
-She is thought to have been born around 1348, and for a long time it was thought her father was Sir Richard Perrers, a Hertfordshire landowner of reasonable standing.
+She is thought to have been born in the 1340s, and for a long time it was suggested that her father was Sir Richard Perrers, a Hertfordshire landowner of reasonable standing.
 He had been an MP and also acted as Sheriff of the county.
 He had also, however, been imprisoned and outlawed in the 1350s because of his quarrel with the abbey of St Albans.
 This provided evidence that Alice was his daughter as she later went on to have disputes with the abbey and one of her most severe critics was the St Albans Chronicle; many believed she picked up her fathers’ quarrel as she grew up.
 Some contemporary sources claimed Alice was of even baser birth, an illegitimate daughter of a whore and a tiler – but as these sources were hostile towards her because of her influence over the king, it is probable that they were merely trying to further besmirch her name and add more mud to their accusations against her.
-Within the last two decades, documents have been uncovered citing that Alice had a brother called John Salisbury and had previously been married to a man called Janyn Perrers.
-Subsequent research suggests that she came from a family of London goldsmiths.
+Within the last two decades, documents have been uncovered in the National Archives citing that Alice had a brother called John Salisbury and had previously been married to a man called Janyn Perrers.
+Subsequent research suggests that she in fact came from a family of London goldsmiths.

 Alice was certainly shrewd, and she knew that the old king would not be around forever to protect her, and she was aware that she had built up numerous enemies.
 As such, she fostered relationships with Edward’s sons, Edward the Black Prince and John of Gaunt.
 This certainly served her well.